corks/corc.opt/readme.md

     // Now parse the arguments.
     corkopt_parse(co, argc, argv);

     // By this time, all is done.
-Exit. return EXIT_SUCCESS;
+Destroy the option parser. corkopt_fini(co);

+    // Now return a successful execution to the operating system. return EXIT_SUCCESS;
 }
 `